An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Related Work

 \section{Related Work}

-In a classic study \citet{Smyth94} analyse the uncertainty of an annotator's judgement in marking volcanoes in synthetic aperture radar images taken from the Magellan spacecraft as it orbited Venus.
+In a classic study \citet{Smyth94} analyse the uncertainty of an annotator's judgement in marking volcanoes in synthetic aperture radar images of Venus.
 The authors assume a stochastic labelling process, to account for intra-annotator variability, and outline the probabilistic free-response ROC analysis that integrates the uncertainty of an annotator's judgement directly into the performance measure.

-As previously mentioned, there exists a number of methods for estimating the gold-standard ground truth from two or more annotations.
-There also exists a body of work from the medical domain in which practitioners manually segment anatomical scans, which are subsequently warped to match novel scans in order to estimate their segmentations (termed multi-atlas segmentation).
-Although this isn't strictly estimating gold-standard ground truth, the methods for combining multiple annotations are relevant and therefore they are included in the following review (those citations originating from this domain have squared brackets). \citet{Kauppi09} take GTs as the intersection (consensus), fixed size neighbourhoods of the points marked by each annotator, and a combination of the two.
-The authors conclude that the intersection method is preferential as the highest detector performance is achieved using it.
-Numerous weighted extensions to the voting framework have been proposed based upon global \setcitestyle{square}\cite{Sabuncu10}, local \cite{Artaechevarria09, Isgum09, Sabuncu10}, semi-local \cite{Sabuncu10, Wang13}, and non-local \cite{Coupe11} information.\setcitestyle{round}
+More recently a number of methods for combining multiple image annotations are proposed.
+These include work from the medical domain in which practitioners manually segment anatomical scans.
+The annotations are subsequently warped to match novel scans in order to estimate their segmentations. \citet{Kauppi09} take GTs as the intersection (consensus), fixed size neighbourhoods of the points marked by each annotator, and a combination of the two.
+The authors conclude that the intersection method is preferential as it results in the highest detector performance.
+Numerous weighted extensions to the voting framework have been proposed based upon global \cite{Sabuncu10}, local \cite{Artaechevarria09, Isgum09, Sabuncu10}, semi-local \cite{Sabuncu10, Wang13}, and non-local \cite{Coupe11} information.